 Can I make an offer prior to the Auction?

-Some vendors will consider offers prior to auction, please call us on 0121 312 1212 to check for the property you are interested in.
+Some vendors will consider offers prior to auction, please check the auctioneers note on our website or call us on 0121 312 1212 to check for the property you are interested in.
 All offers will need to be made in writing to email@example.com once you have inspected the property (if applicable) and have viewed the legal pack.
 Please note that if an offer is accepted, you will need to exchange contracts and pay your deposit and administration fee in cleared fund before the Auction sale/end of the online property auction.

 Can I get a mortgage on the property?

 It depends on the individual property and factors such as the condition, structural defects and mining report can all have an impact.
 We advise that you get your finances agreed before bidding at auction.
 You can use your own finance/mortgage provider or if you don’t have someone in mind or you need to arrange your finances in a hurry, we are happy to recommend Together Money.
 Whether you are having a mortgage or not, it is always recommended that you have a survey in advance of the auction so that you are aware of any defects that may exist and ask your solicitor to check the legal pack/searches.

 Will there be any changes to the catalogue entry?